MTKKhan/zomato_webScapping/README.md

 # zomato_webScapping
-This project extracts restaurant data from Zomato, including location, restaurant names, ratings, discounts, best items, prices, and delivery times.
-The data is cleaned and analyzed through exploratory data analysis (EDA).
-A linear regression model predicts delivery time based on extracted features, enhancing food delivery insights.
+This project extracts restaurant data from Zomato, including location, names, ratings, discounts, best-selling items, prices, and delivery times.
+The data is scraped, cleaned, and structured for further analysis.

+Using exploratory data analysis (EDA), trends in restaurant performance, pricing, and delivery patterns are identified.
+Visualizations provide insights into how different factors impact delivery times and restaurant popularity.

+A linear regression model is implemented to predict delivery time based on key features.
+This project showcases skills in web scraping, data preprocessing, EDA, and machine learning, offering valuable insights into the food delivery industry.